Wanstead: Military activity

 During the Second World War the tunnels of the as-yet-to-be-commercially used Wanstead underground station were utilised for aircraft production.

 Wanstead Flats was used for Anti-Aircraft batteries protecting London, Barracks for Pre-D-Day troops and a Prisoner-of-War Camp subsequently.
 Due to terminal moraine (left by glaciers) the soil was relatively infertile.

 Underground stations

-Wanstead has two London Underground stations at either each of the High Street that runs through the town; Snaresbrook and Wanstead on the Central line.
+Wanstead has two London Underground stations at either end of the High Street that runs through the town; Snaresbrook and Wanstead on the Central line.

+Sports

+Wandstead F.C. and Woodford and Wanstead F.C. are based in the area.